-Students are responsible for updating their address in the Student Information System and in their My Housing account at liveon.msu.edu upon move-out.
-They should also change their address with all companies that they receive regular mail from six weeks in advance of the moveout.
+Students are responsible for updating their address in the Student Information System and in their My Housing account at liveon.msu.edu prior to move-out.
+Apartment residents must also update their address with USPS.
+They should also change their address with all companies that they receive regular mail from six weeks in advance of the move-out.
 Mail will be forwarded up to six months as long as both have been updated.
 International mail will not be forwarded.